Last Updated April 26, 2026

 - Educate your team.
 Treat “Share” links like publishing to X (Twitter): once out, it’s forever.

-Action Checklist for Inventors & Counsel
+Action Checklist for Inventors and Counsel

 - Run a Google dork (site:chatgpt.com/share “Your Project Name”) quarterly to detect leaks.

-- Set NDAs + policies banning public AI sharing for anything patent‑eligible.
+- Set NDAs + policies banning public AI sharing for anything patent-eligible.
+Learn more about patent vs. trade secret protection.

 - Document every disclosure so you can invoke the AIA’s one-year grace period if disaster strikes—but remember this won’t save you in Europe or Asia.